Employee Experience, Employee Engagement , Employer brand, EVP: What''s the difference?

 Employee Experience (EX) Last but not least, Employee Experience (EX) is a term that has exploded in recent years.
 Josh Bersin, HR industry analyst wrote recently that “Employee Experience has become a crusade.
 Every HR and IT department is focused on it, and the marketplace has exploded.”

-What is Employee Experience?
 The Employee Experience tends to refer to the deliberate design of the interactions that an employee has with their employer, and how those feel, over the course of their employment.
 We prefer to use the term ‘People Experience’ for two main reason.
 First, not all of your ‘people’ are employees.
 You may need to manage self-employed workers or volunteers, for example.
 Second, the word ‘employee’ implies people other than management and it sounds a bit ‘them and us’.
 In November 2018 the CIPD, HR’s professional body in the UK, removed Employee Engagement from its profession map and replaced it with Employee Experience, saying: “Employee experience is about creating a great work environment for people.
 It involves understanding the role that trust plays in the employment relationship and making sure people are listened to and have a voice in issues that impact them.”
 While the EVP is about articulating the ‘deal’, the Employee Experience is about deliberately designing an environment and a set of experiences.
 It’s a step back from both Employer Brand and EVP, in that designing and delivering a great Employee Experience allows you to articulate what makes your brand or proposition unique and special.
 Hmm.
 Are they fundamentally different?

-So What?
-For us it ALL boils down to ‘experience'.
+For us it ALL boils down to ‘experience''.
 Employee Engagement, Employer Brand, EVP and Employee Experience – are terms that are, understandably, often used synonymously because there is a lot of overlap between them.
 What’s common to all of them is understanding what’s important to your employees, what motivates them and how they feel, and doing so in the unique context of your business.
 We see this last point being overlooked too often.
 Each of these ideas or activities has its place, but our point of view is that is all boils down to the Employee Experience (or People Experience).
 It’s people’s experience of work that drives engagement, makes your Employer Brand valuable and makes the EVP feel fair.
 Another what of looking at is is that the employee experience could be seen as a three dimensional shape.
 Then EVP and Employer Brand perhaps just represent a particular view of it that we might be focusing on at a point in time.
 And engagement is just an outcome.
 But not the only outcome.
 I mean, does it really say much about creativity, teamwork or a positive desire for change as outcomes?
 This, for me, is where the concept needs to be developed further.

-But what about culture?
 Just when we thought we’d made things clearer… All of this stuff that we might describe as the designed employee experience, is also ‘culture work’ in my view.
 It’s just the sharp edge; what Edgar Schein might describe as the “artefacts”, the visual structures, and processes that people experience every day and either reinforce the basic assumptions and values that drive the business, or attempt to change how people see, feel about and behave in the organisation.
 Just as culture and strategy need to be aligned to work effectively in support of each other; the experience that an employee has from day to day needs to reinforce both the desired culture and the strategic vision and mission of the organisation.
 I think that ultimately what’s important is that, within your own organisation, you know what you’re trying to achieve and why.
 If you’re going to use terminology to label that activity, the label itself is less important unless, of course, it becomes something that confuses rather than creates clarity.
 Which, of course, it often does!